ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 ➜  cd docker_dev_vagrant/
 ➜  cp workspace_config.template ~/workspace_config
 ```
 Open ~/workspace_config in any text editor of your choise.
-Add required information.
+Add required information and save the file.

 ```
 FIRST_NAME="<your first name>"